We're a two-year, full-time master's program focused on developing

-The VCU Brandcenter is part creative studio, part business school.
+The Brandcenter at VCU is part creative studio, part business school.
 As a student, you'll graduate with:

 - A master's degree in business